 In June 2011, we announced the formation of a joint venture for the development of a Tanger Outlet Center south of Houston in Texas City, TX.
-We expect the center to be completed in time for a grand opening on October 19, 2012 and to feature over 85 brand name and designer outlet stores in the first phase of approximately 350,000 square feet, with room for expansion for a total build out of approximately 470,000 square feet.
+The center grand opening occurred on October 19, 2012 and featured over 85 brand name and designer outlet stores in the first phase of approximately 353,000 square feet, with room for expansion for a total build out of approximately 470,000 square feet.
 In July 2011, the joint venture acquired the land underlying the site for approximately \$5.6 million.
-As of June 30, 2012, we have contributed \$20.6 million in cash to the joint venture to fund development activities.
-We will provide property management and marketing services to the center; and with our partner, are jointly providing development and leasing services.
+As of September 30, 2012, we and our partner had each contributed \$27.8 million in cash to the joint venture to fund development activities.
+The joint venture's remaining commitments to complete construction of the outlet center amounted to approximately \$17.0 million at September 30, 2012.
+We provide property management and marketing services to the center; and with our partner, are jointly providing development and leasing services.